-- (a) a discussion of the general approach taken by the Canadian securities regulatory authorities in, and the general regulatory purpose for, the Instrument; and - (b) the interpretation of various terms and provisions in the Instrument.

-1.2 Definition of Exchange-Traded Security

-Section 1.1 of the Instrument defines an "exchange-traded security" as a security that is listed on a recognized exchange or is quoted on a recognized quotation and trade reporting system or is listed on an exchange or quoted on a quotation and trade reporting system that is recognized for the purposes of NI 21-101 and NI 23-101.
+- (a) a discussion of the general approach taken by the Canadian securities regulatory authorities in, and the general regulatory purpose for, the Instrument; and - (b) the interpretation of various terms and provisions in the Instrument. - Definition of Exchange-Traded Security Section 1.1 of the Instrument defines an "exchange-traded security" as a security that is listed on a recognized exchange or is quoted on a recognized quotation and trade reporting system or is listed on an exchange or quoted on a quotation and trade reporting system that is recognized for the purposes of NI 21-101 and NI 23-101.
 A security that is inter-listed would be considered to be an exchange-traded security.
-A security that is listed only on a foreign exchange or quoted only on a foreign quotation and trade reporting system falls within the definition of "foreign exchange-traded security".

-1.3 Definition of Foreign Exchange-Traded Security

-The definition of foreign exchange-traded security includes a reference to ordinary members of the International Organization of Securities Commissions (IOSCO).
+A security that is listed on a foreign exchange or quoted on a foreign quotation and trade reporting system, and is not listed or quoted on a domestic exchange or quotation and trade reporting system, falls within the definition of "foreign exchange-traded security". - 1.3 Definition of Foreign Exchange-Traded Security The definition of foreign exchange-traded security includes a reference to ordinary members of the International Organization of Securities Commissions (TOSCO).
 To determine the current list of ordinary members, reference should be made to the IOSCO website at www.iosco.org.

-PART 2 - MARKETPLACE
+PART 2 MARKETPLACE